 - What it means for teams: This can help teams to predict customer behaviour, and segment customers into groups.

 NLP is a field of artificial intelligence that focuses on how computers can understand, interpret, and generate human language.
 It’s the technology behind things like voice-activated virtual assistants, language translation apps, and chatbots.

 - What it means for customers: NLP allows customers to interact with systems using normal human language rather than complex commands.
 Voice-activated assistants are prime examples of this.
 This makes technology more accessible and easier to use, improving user experiences.

-- What it means for teams: NLP can be used to analyze customer feedback, power chatbots, or automate the creation of customer-facing content.
+- What it means for teams: NLP can be used to analyse customer feedback, power chatbots, or automate the creation of customer-facing content.

 - What it means for customers: When your generative AI tool gets a strong prompt, it’s able to deliver a strong output.
 The stronger, more relevant the prompt, the better the end user experience.

-- What it means for teams: Can be used to ask a large language model to generate a personalized email to a customer, or to analyze customer feedback and extract key insights.
+- What it means for teams: Can be used to ask a large language model to generate a personalised email to a customer, or to analyse customer feedback and extract key insights.

 - What it means for customers: Customers can offer feedback through new channels, leading to more informed decisions from the companies they interact with.

 - What it means for teams: Sentiment analysis can be used to understand how customers feel about a product or brand, based on their feedback or social media posts, which can inform many aspects of brand or product reputation and management.

 Supervised learning is when a model learns from examples.
 It’s like a teacher-student scenario: the teacher provides the student (the model) with questions and the correct answers.
 The student studies these, and over time, learns to answer similar questions on their own.
 It’s really helpful to train systems that will recognise images, translate languages, or predict likely outcomes.
 (Check out unsupervised learning below).